jgiuffrida/dnd/stranger.md

     - I think, I've never seen one this big
     - Kind of armored
     - I saw a big flame from around the bend, wtf is going on?
-    - Ran up and saw Toilyn and a mushroom... squirrel fighting the massive spider
+    - Ran up and saw Toilynn and a mushroom... squirrel fighting the massive spider
     - I took out that big spider with two big stabs
-    - Toilyn knows flaming hands?
+    - Toilynn knows flaming hands?
 HEY I KNOW THAT TOO
     - Whoa, that Malkin does NOT LIKE SPIDERS
     - I did the flaming hands thing too!
-    - I gave Toilyn the firey thumbs up, we're gonna be friends I just know it.
+    - I gave Toilynn the firey thumbs up, we're gonna be friends I just know it.
     - Whoa, she can be mean though
 ## After the fight
   - Malkin... likes spiders?
 (Malkin took the spider skin and bagged it)